 Nirvanalaksanayoga Tantra is soul-physicians training, a system of healing soul, mind and body.
 A popular version of these healing skills is today practised as Pneumatherapy, translated as spirit-therapy.
 Training centers such as PrajnaParamita School specialize in this training, available to the public-at large.

-Wayist tantra may be unique or it may be a prototype to later tantras of Vajrayana, Saktism, Shaivism and Vaishnavism.
-In India, Wayism broke with Buddhism early in the 2nd century when Sautrāntika transformed to Wayist esotericism.
+Wayist tantra may be unique or it may be a prototype to later tantras of Vajrayana, Saktism, Shaivism, and Vaishnavism.
+In India, Wayism broke with Buddhism early in the 2nd century when Sautrāntika transformed into Wayist esotericism.

-Tantra, therefore is a guide, a pattern upon whiuch the devotee weaves her personal enlightenment.
-It is for this reason that this tantra is so very secretly guarded and veiled in the esoteric tradition: it is custom made, each devotee has her own unique weave.
+Tantra, therefore, is a guide.
+A pattern upon which the devotee weaves her personal enlightenment.
+It is for this reason that this tantra is so very secretly guarded and veiled in the esoteric tradition.
+It is custom made.
+Each devotee has her own unique weave.
 The master is skilled in adapting the loom to the individual.
-An outsider who may hear some teaching from a devotee knows nothing of the system, of the tantra, but hears only that particular individual devotee's experience of a scenario.
-No outsider can take the "manual" and apply it just as the manual to launch and fly the rocket to the moon does not enable one to construct a rocket without guidance.
+An outsider who may hear some teaching from a devotee knows nothing of the system, of the tantra, but hears only that particular individual devotee’s experience of a scenario.
+No outsider can take the “manual” and apply it just as the manual to launch and fly the rocket to the moon does not enable one to construct a rocket without guidance.

 Tantric teaching is most often cryptic and mysterious by design because the master will unlock one of the many levels of meaning of the text for the individual student.